Mandla Mandela: Personal life

 His first wife was Princess Tando Mandela, née Mabunu of the Madiba clan.
 They married in June 2004 in both a civil ceremony and a traditional ceremony.
 She was then proclaimed Princess Nodayimani Mandela, a title given to her by President Nelson Rolihlahla Mandela; this was the only marriage Madiba attended personally.
 They were accused of incest due to their shared membership of the Thembu Madiba clan.
 Despite this, traditional ceremonies were nevertheless observed.
 Princess Nodayimani is known as the Spear Wife.
 After a process that began in 2009, they finalized their divorce in 2017.

 His second wife was Anaïs Grimaud, a French citizen born in 1990 in Réunion, who changed her name to Chieftess Nobubele.
 They married in March 2010 in a traditional ceremony.
 She gave birth in September 2011 to Qheya II Zanethemba Mandela, who was presented to his great-grandfather Nelson Mandela at a naming ceremony in Qunu.
 In August 2012, Chief Mandela denied paternity, claiming it was the result of an affair with his brother.

 His third wife was Mbali Makhathini (or, as she is otherwise styled, Chieftess Nodiyala Mandela), whom he married on 24 December 2011 at Mvezo.
 The marriage ended without children, and Makhathini later remarried and has a son from her second marriage.

 On 6 February 2016, Chief Mandela married his fourth wife, Rabia Clarke, in an Islamic ceremony in Cape Town.
 She is now styled Chieftess Rabia Nosekeni Clarke-Mandela socially.
 Clarke comes from a Muslim household in the suburbs of Cape Town, and Mandela converted to Islam two months prior to the wedding in order to marry her.
 The couple have three children.

 Chief Mandela practices the Thembu and Muslim traditions concurrently.

 Views

 During a conference in Dakar, Senegal, hosted by the Pan African Palestinian Solidarity Network, Mandela placed the blame for the Russian invasion of Ukraine to "neo-Nazis", Israel, and NATO.

 Mandela joined the 2024 Gaza freedom flotilla.
 His Twitter account was suspended after writing about the flotilla.

 In October 2024, the United Kingdom denied Mandela a visa over his "support for Hamas" and his attendance at the funeral of its leader, Ismael Haniyeh.
 On his personal social media account, he has expressed support for the October 7 attacks.

 In October 2025, Mandla Mandela, who was part of the people sailing to Gaza on a boat was arrested by Israeli forces who intercepted the flotilla.
-Israeli Embassy confirms that Mandla Mandela and others will be deported on the 7 October 2025.
+Israeli Embassy confirms that Mandla Mandela and others would be deported on the 7 October 2025.